 When we delved into vacation rental statistics, we found that direct bookings were a growing trend.
 Improving your vacation rental SEO means you’ll get more bookings from your own website, and you won’t always have to rely on listing sites like Airbnb.

 Often, people won’t go past the first page of results.
 The chance of getting clicks decreases rapidly the lower down you rank, as you can see from the graph below.

-In the seven SEO tips that follow, you’ll learn how to maximize your online visibility and increase your chance of appearing at the top of search results.
+In the seven vacation rental SEO tips that follow, you’ll learn how to maximize your online visibility and increase your chance of appearing at the top of search results.

 1. Understand the difference between technical SEO, on-page SEO, and off-page SEO

 To understand search engine optimization, it’s helpful to break it down into three categories: technical, on-page, and off-page.

 All three are important and affect your ranking.

 · Technical SEO

 Technical SEO is about making it easier for Google’s website crawlers to evaluate your website.